-ZD Zagorje is a health care centre based in Ljubljana, Slovenia.
-The practice is a full service centre offering private care, health education and a pharmacy.
-Child vaccinations are a very routine procedure in the centre - in fact, they’re possibly the most common procedure the clinic undertakes.
+ZD Zagorje is a health care center based in Ljubljana, Slovenia.
+The practice is a full service center offering private care, health education and a pharmacy.
+Child vaccinations are a very routine procedure in the center – in fact, they’re possibly the most common procedure the clinic undertakes.

 Slovenia has one of the world’s most aggressive and comprehensive vaccination programs, and treatment of nine diseases is mandatory.

 Within the first three months of life, infants must be vaccinated against tuberculosis, tetanus, polio, pertussis, and Haemophilus influenza type B. After this, at 18 months, children then require vaccinations for measles, mumps and rubella.

 Finally, the child must be vaccinated for hepatitis B, prior to starting school.
 The state also conducts systematic examinations of children prior to entering kindergarten and going on holiday.